bbatsov/metaredux/_posts/2019-12-06-ruby-where-do-we-go-now.md

 Still, I think this is another random addition that doesn't solve real problems and just adds mental and technical complexity.

+## A RuboCop Perspective

+You might be wondering I am so grumpy about a bit of chaos during the development cycle of Ruby?
+After all it seems that most problematic features tend to get improved/removed.

+I'm the author of [RuboCop](https://github.com/rubocop-hq/rubocop), a popular static code analyzer and formatter for Ruby, that's why my perspective on all of this is probably different from that of many other people.
+Together with RuboCop and [Parser](https://github.com/whitequark/parser)'s team we actually have to support all of those language changes.
+Imagine how fun it is to add support for something, change this a couple of times, while tracking upstream changes, and then just delete it at the end.
+Or to have to do complex changes to support some new syntax that probably is going to be used by a handful of people...
+Trust me, that's get frustrating after a while, and we'd definitely appreciate less turbulence in the design of the language.

+You might say now - why don't you just wait for the stable release of Ruby before implementing support for it?
+Have you ever seen users who don't want support for the latest and greatest feature at day one?
+Yeah, I haven't seen many of those either. :-) Not to mention that when you're in the business of parsing code unknown syntax doesn't result in a very pleasant end user experience.

 ## Epilogue

 So, we made it to the end of this somewhat bitter and rantish article.
 So, what's the takeaway from